Same-sex marriage in Alabama: Reactions to Searcy and Strawser rulings

-Granade's orders take effect
+Implementation

 Granade's orders in Searcy and Strawser took effect on February 9.
 Just as state offices were opening that morning, the U.S. Supreme Court declined the state's request for a stay, with Justices Antonin Scalia and Clarence Thomas dissenting.
 Nine counties issued marriage licenses to same-sex couples that day: Chilton, Coffee, Crenshaw, Etowah, Fayette, Jefferson, Lowndes, Madison and Montgomery.
 The first couple to marry were Tori Sisson and Shanté Wolfe in Montgomery.
 The Searcy plaintiffs re-filed the adoption petition that had been the basis of their lawsuit on February 9 as well.

 That morning, Attorney General Strange issued a statement in response to the Supreme Court's action disclaiming responsibility for the issuance of marriage licenses and advising probate judges to consult their own legal counsel.
 That afternoon, Governor Bentley announced he agreed with Moore's statement and Thomas' dissent, but would take no action against any probate judge based on the issuance of marriage licenses to same-sex couples.
 Also that afternoon, the Searcy plaintiffs asked the district court to hold Don Davis, the Mobile County Probate Judge, in contempt of court for failing to open his marriage license division that day.
 The court denied that motion later that day because Davis was not a party to the Searcy lawsuit.
 U.S. Senator Jeff Sessions commented on February 9: "I think it's an unhealthy trend that judges feel that they're somehow reflecting popular opinion when first of all, it's not popular opinion, and secondly, who are they to be ruling on cases based on how they feel."